linux-kdevops/kdevops/docs/kdevops-terraform.md

 aws_secret_access_key = SECRET_KEY
 ```

-The profile above is "default", and you can multiple profiles.
-By default
+The profile above is "default", and you can have multiple profiles.
+By
-our Terraform's AWS vars.tf assumes ~/.aws/credentials as the default
+default our Terraform's AWS vars.tf assumes ~/.aws/credentials as the
-credentials location, and the profile as "default".
-If this is different
+default credentials location, and the profile as "default".
+If this is
-for you, you can override with the variables:
+different for you, you can override with the variables:

 ```
 aws_shared_credentials_file